Moving House: the big day. How to do it efficiently?

 Keep it together

 There are several strategies to keep in mind when boxing your belongings.
-Heavy items such as books should be packed in smaller boxes, while lightweight and bulky items such as bedding, comforters and pillows can go in larger boxes.
+Heavy items such as books should be packed in smaller boxes.
+Lightweight and bulky items such as bedding, comforters and pillows can go in larger boxes.
 Another sensible idea is to pack accessories with their device.
 For example, extension cords with appliances and brackets with shelving.
 You might even have a ‘bits and pieces’ box with cables, screws, remotes, connectors and other odds-and-ends all packaged in individual bags and containers for easy identification when you are ready to unpack and re-assemble at your new address.

 Start packing ahead of time